lukaemon/mission-sae/README.md

         return self.linear.bias
 ```

-The encoder and decoder's weight are the same and tied forever.
+The encoder and decoder's weight are tied forever.
 However, in paper:
 > we initialize the encoder to the transpose of the decoder ...

-Tied and transpose weight init are very different ideas.
-I guess `TiedTranspose` is for SAE baseline.
+Tied weights and transpose weight init are very different ideas.
+I guess `TiedTranspose` is for SAE ReLU baseline.
 Train again.

---
+# 0708
+Filling in training nuances:

-Judged by simple MSE eval result, my home cooked SAE 32 is really bad hahaha.
-Start filling in training details.
-The first step is renormalize columns of the decoder to be unit-norm after each training step.
+- [x] init and renormalize columns of the decoder to be unit-norm
+- [x] compute an MSE normalization constant once at the beginning of training, and do not do any loss normalization per batch.
+- [x] initialize the bias b_pre to be the geometric median of a sample set of data points

+Would stop here.
+Won't deal with these training difference for now.
+- total training token is 8 epoch of 1.31b, paper is 8 epoch of 6.4b
+- We project away gradient information parallel to the decoder vectors, to account for interaction between Adam and decoder normalization.
+- weight EMA
+- ghost grads

+Have mixed feeling about these tweaks and compensations.
+I'm not in a position to worry about last few percent optimization hacks yet.
+I bet few months later the recipe would be very different.